pawankulkarni13/springboot-realtime-questions/README.md

 - How do you create a specific bean if the Spring Context doesn't load them while starting up ?
 Note :You cannot use ApplicationContext to check specific bean
 > We can use @ConditionalOnMissingBean.
 Similar to this we have @ConditionalOnMissingClass, @ConditionalOnClass and @Conditional annotations which help in check based on some condition/beans.

+- What is difference between EnableDiscoveryClient and EnableEurekaClient ?

+>There are multiple implementations of "Discovery Service" (eureka, consul, zookeeper). @EnableDiscoveryClient lives in spring-cloud-commons and picks the implementation on the classpath. @EnableEurekaClient lives in spring-cloud-netflix and only works for eureka.
+If eureka is on your classpath, they are effectively the same.

 -

 - Spring Boot Github